 - Arrange cattery or kennel stays for cats and dogs if using these.

-- Make arrangements for phone and broadband.
+- Make arrangements for broadband.

 2 weeks to go